This site requires a more recent version of Adobe Flash Player to function properly.

 Alcoa is the leader in the production of aluminum products such as primary aluminum, fabricated aluminum, and alumina.
 The company is involved in every aspect of the industry including mining, refining, smelting, and recycling.

 Aluminum products and alumina represent more than three-fourths of Alcoa’s revenues; accordingly the company is heavily impacted by aluminum prices.
 The company's non-aluminum products include fasteners for aerospace and industrial customers.

 Alcoa operates in more than 30 countries worldwide, in addition to investments in Australia, Brazil, China, Russia, Guinea, and Saudi Arabia.

-Bauxite, the primary ore used in aluminum production, along with alumina and power make up more than 70% of the company's total operating costs.
-Other raw materials used include petroleum coke, aluminum fluoride, fuel oil, steam and coal.
+Bauxite, the primary ore used in aluminum production, along with alumina and power, make up most of the company's operating costs.
+Other raw materials used include petroleum coke, aluminum fluoride, fuel oil, steam, and coal.

 Engineered Products division is most valuable for Alcoa